Costache Aristia: Final activities

-Writing in January 1914, Ananescu noted that no arrangements had ever been made for his grandfather's centennial in 1900.
-This gaffe, he notes, was remedied in 1903, when Ollănescu-Ascanio produced a short historical play in which Aristia was a leading role.
-The Aristia archive was by then mostly lost, as were most copies of Biblia Sacra, but his Saul was recovered and partly published by scholar Ramiro Ortiz in 1916.
-By 1919, the boys' school on Bucharest's Francmasonă (or Farmazonă) Street had been renamed after the poet.
-Aristia appears as a character in Camil Petrescu's 1953 novel, Un om între oameni—his "sentimental biography" provides the author with a pretext for discussing the world of theater and its political leanings and morals before and during 1848.

 Literary work

 Aristia was widely seen as an important figure in the early modernizing stages of Romanian literature.
 Speaking out against Junimea in 1902, poet Alexandru Macedonski asserted the role played by Heliade and his "constellation", including Aristia, with activating the "rejuvenation age" in Wallachia and Romania.
 Among his later commentators, Walter Puchner argues that Aristia was personally responsible for unifying the early traditions of modern Greek and Romanian theater.
 A similar point is made by comparatist Cornelia Papacostea-Danielopolu, according to whom Aristia's activity in Greece "revived theatrical productions during the revolutionary period", while his work with the Ghica children signified the "origin of modern Romanian theater."
 Philologist Federico Donatiello notes that Heliade and Aristia had a "keen interest" in transposing the theatrical canon of the Age of Enlightenment into Romanian adaptations.
 Despite Aristia's Neoclassical references, literary historian George Călinescu lists him as one of Wallachia's first Romantic poets—alongside Heliade, Rosetti, Alexandrescu, Vasile Cârlova, and Grigore Pleșoianu.
 Theatrologist Florin Tornea also describes Aristia's acting as "murky [and] romantic".

 While his talents as an animator garnered praise, his lyrical work was a topic of debate and scandal.
 Early on, his poetry in Greek raised a political issue.
 Writing in 1853, philologist Alexandre Timoni noted that Aristia's hymn to Greece "lacked inspiration", but nonetheless had a "remarkable style."
 Dedicated to Adamantios Korais, this poem called on the great powers to intervene and rescue the country from Ottoman subjection.
 Aristia produced the image of Greece as a source of civilization, a sun around which all other countries revolved as "planets".
 According to Timoni, the hymn was an unfortunate choice of words: "it is this new kind of sun which, for all its splendor, rotates around [the planets]."
 Aristia's other work in Greek, Αρμόδιος και Ἀριστογείτων, expanded upon a lyrical fragment from the work of Andreas Kalvos, and similarly alluded to Greek liberation; it was dedicated to the Eterist Georgios Leventis.